christopherhzhou/web-dev-projects/README.md

 # web-dev-projects

+**NOTE:** The tip-tax project has been duplicated into another repository so it could be easily deployed to AWS Amplify.

 This repo contains all the projects I have worked on related to web development.

 Most of the "projects" here are simply the result of following along with various